 You can receive staking rewards when you hold on to Cardano.
 Staking is a process that allows users who own and hold supported crypto on eToro to earn rewards just for holding them.
 In the case of Cardano, the rewards come in the form of additional ADA — think of it as interest.

-eToro’s Staking Service does not currently include cryptoassets held using copy trading, copy portfolio, or in the eToro Wallet.
+eToro’s Staking Service does not currently include cryptoassets held using copy trading, smart portfolio, or in the eToro Wallet.

 eToro USA LLC; Investments are subject to market risk, including the possible loss of principal.